Herb: Ritual

 Herbs are used in many religions.
 During the monastic era, monks would cultivate herbs alongside vegetables, while others would be set aside in a physic garden for specific purposes.
 For example, myrrh (Commiphora myrrha) and frankincense (Boswellia species) in Hellenistic religion, the nine herbs charm in Anglo-Saxon paganism, neem (Azadirachta indica) leaves, bael (Aegele marmelos) leaves, holy basil or tulsi (Ocimum tenuiflorum), turmeric or "haldi" (Curcuma longa), cannabis in Hinduism, and white sage in Wicca.
 Rastafari also consider cannabis to be a holy plant.

 Siberian shamans also used herbs for spiritual purposes.
 Plants may be used to induce spiritual experiences for rites of passage, such as vision quests in some Native American cultures.
-The Cherokee Native Americans use both white sage and cedar for spiritual cleansing and smudging.
+The Cherokee use both white sage and cedar for spiritual cleansing and smudging.

 Cosmetics

-Originally there was always doubt in ancient societies, especially in the sceptical medium of western traditions, as to the efficacity of herbal medicines.
-The use of herbal cosmetics dates back to around six centuries ago in the European and Western countries.
+Originally, there was always doubt in ancient societies, especially in the sceptical medium of western traditions, as to the efficacy of herbal medicines.
+The use of herbal cosmetics dates back around six centuries ago in Europe and Western countries.
 Mixtures and pastes were often concocted to whiten the face.
 During the 1940s, herbal cosmetics took a turn with the emerging red lipstick color, with every year gaining a more intense red.
 Herbal cosmetics come in many forms, such as face creams, scrubs, lipstick, natural fragrances, powders, body oils, deodorants and sunscreens.
 They activate through the epithelium of sebaceous glands to make the skin more supple.
 Ayurvedic oils are widely used in India, prized for their natural health-giving properties.

 One method and perhaps the best, used to extract natural oils from herbs to make lipstick is partition chromatography.
-The process involves separation in watery solution, and then the injection of colour under pressure.
+The process involves separation in a watery solution, and then the injection of colour under pressure.

 Other

 Strewing herbs are scattered (strewn) over the floors of dwelling places and other buildings.
 Such plants usually have fragrant or astringent smells, and many also serve as insecticides (e.g. to repel fleas) or disinfectants.
-For example, meadowsweet (Filipendula ulmaria) was sometimes strewn across floors in the middle ages because of its sweet smell.
+For example, meadowsweet (Filipendula ulmaria) was sometimes strewn across floors in the Middle Ages because of its sweet smell.